 The bigger opportunity: health equity that compounds

 Most DEI benefits strategies stop at “access.”
-But the more structural opportunity is to reduce friction and waste in a way that improves outcomes and lowers claims-then return some of that value back to employees in tangible ways.
+But the bigger structural opportunity is to reduce friction and waste in ways that improve outcomes and lower claims—then return some of that value back to employees in tangible ways.